 According to an Institute for Women’s Policy Research (IWPR)

-(68.6 million) than at their previous employment peak in April 2008 (67.6 million), indicating they have more than recovered all the jobs they lost in the downturn.
-Men have regained 90 percent (5.5 million) of the jobs they lost between December 2007 (70.8 million) and the trough for men’s employment (64.7 million) in December 2009 (6 million jobs lost).
-The gap between women’s and men’s employment is 1.6 million jobs in June, substantially less than at the start of the recession (3.2 million jobs in December 2007).
+In August, women hold 1.1 million more jobs on payrolls (68.7 million) than at their previous employment peak in March 2008 (67.6 million), indicating they have more than recovered all the jobs they lost in the downturn.
+Men have regained 94 percent (5.7 million) of the jobs they lost between December 2007 (70.8 million) and the trough for men’s employment (64.7 million) in December 2009 (6 million jobs lost).

-According to the household survey data reported by the BLS, the unemployment rate for women aged 16 and older decreased to 5.9 percent in June from 6.2 percent in May.
-The unemployment rate for men aged 16 and older decreased to 6.3 percent in June from 6.4 percent in May.
-Among workers aged 20 and older, unemployment is higher among black women and men (9.0 percent and 10.9 percent respectively) and Hispanic women and men (7.2 percent and 6.4 percent respectively) compared to white women and men (4.8 percent and 4.9 percent respectively).
-Among single mothers (female heads of households), the unemployment rate declined to 8.1 percent in June from 8.4 percent in May, indicating continued difficulty for these women in finding jobs (this series is not seasonally adjusted and can fluctuate due to small sample sizes in the household survey).
+According to the household survey data reported by the BLS, the unemployment rate for women aged 16 and older decreased to 6.1 percent in August from 6.2 percent in July.
+The unemployment rate for men aged 16 and older remained steady at 6.2 percent in July and August.
+Among workers aged 20 and older, unemployment is higher among black women and men (10.6 percent and 10.8 percent respectively) and Hispanic women and men (8.1 percent and 5.9 percent respectively) compared to white women and men (4.8 percent and 4.9 percent respectively).
+Among single mothers (female heads of households), the unemployment rate increased to 9.3 percent in August from 9.1 percent in July.
+This series is not seasonally adjusted and can fluctuate due to small sample sizes in the household survey.
+Unemployment for single mothers is substantially lower than its peak four years ago, 13.4 percent in July and August 2010.

-The overall labor force participation rate remained steady at 62.8 percent in both May and June.
-Women’s labor force participation rate decreased from 57.0 percent in May to 56.8 percent in June, or 2.6 percentage points lower than the 59.4 percent rate in December 2007.
-Men’s labor force participation rate was 69.2 percent in June, or 3.9 percentage points lower than the 73.1 percent rate in December 2007.
+The overall labor force participation rate decreased to 62.8 percent in August from 62.9 percent in July.
+Women’s labor force participation rate remained steady at 56.9 percent in July and August, or 2.5 percentage points lower than the 59.4 percent rate in December 2007.
+Men’s labor force participation rate was 69.2 percent in August, or 3.9 percentage points lower than the 73.1 percent rate in December 2007.
 In a report issued in February 2014, the Congressional Budget Office estimated that about half of the decline in total labor force participation is due to the aging of the U.S. population.